Last Updated on by

 VitaGreen Glucosamine Chondroitin Supplement

 If you don’t mind a supplement in pill form, you’d do well to try this one.
 It contains 1,500 mg of glucosamine, 1,000 mg of chondroitin, and 300 mg of turmeric to counteract the pain of your arthritis.
-Tumeric is a natural anti-inflammatory agent, meaning this supplement may be able to reduce the swelling caused by arthritis or joint damage.
+Tumeric belongs to natural anti-inflammatory foods.
+Therefore, the anti-inflammation agent in this supplement may be able to reduce the swelling caused by arthritis or joint damage.

-The veggie capsules are gelatin-free, and the mixture of ingredients is intended to make it easier for your body to absorb and put to good use.
-With 250 capsules in the $28 bottle, you have a long-lasting supply of supplements for your joints.
+The veggie capsules are gelatin-free, and the mixture of active ingredients is intended to make it easier for your body to absorb and put to good use.
+With 250 capsules in the $28 bottle, you have a long-lasting supply of joint pain supplements.

 Vimerson Health Glucosamine Chondroitin Turmeric MSM

-This supplement contains 1,500 mg of glucosamine, 150 mg of chondroitin, and a hefty dose of boswellia extract to combat joint pain.
+These types of glucosamine supplements contain 1,500 mg of glucosamine, 150 mg of chondroitin, and a hefty dose of Boswellia extract to combat joint pain.
 The addition of quercetin, bromelain, and methionine will help to decrease pain in your joints while increasing flexibility.
 The product is free of soy, dairy, gluten, hormones, antibiotics, preservatives, yeast, sugar, and artificial ingredients.

 It’s a non-GMO product made in the U.S. at an FDA-approved lab.
 Each $21 bottle contains 90 capsules, which is a 30 day supply (3 capsules per day).